-Hatred driven by righteousness is not righteousness.
+Hatred driven by righteousness is not righteous anger or righteousness.

 Joseph was a deacon martyred during the iconoclastic persecutions of emperor Theophilus.
 Iconoclasts believed that all images were banned by God's law and so were determined to "break all the icons" (icono-clast).
 They believed that those that honored icons were idol worshipers and must be turned from their ways or die.
 Joseph and many others died in that controversy.
 And for what?
 What did killing him prove?
 That might makes right?
 That the importance of having my way trumps your life?